flammie/purplemonkeydishwasher/index.md

-# Dr. Tommi A Pirinen, publications and other academic work
+# Dr. Flammie A Pirinen, publications and other academic work

 Currently working at/in/on: